Randium: A minimal model of universal viscous liquid dynamics: Discussion

 How does Randium compare to other proposed explanations of generic viscous liquid dynamics?
 Historically, the first descriptions are empirical approaches such as fits to a stretched exponential \cite{Kohlrausch1854, Williams1970} in the time-domain, or the Cole-Cole fit in the frequency-domain \cite{Cole1941, Davidson1950}.
-More theoretically founded approaches include kinetic facilitation models \cite{Lam2025}, spin-glass models \cite{Edwards1975, Sherrington1975, Derrida1980, Derrida1981, Hopfield1982, Parisi1979, Parisi1980, Parisi1983, Sherrington2025, Dahlberg2025}, energetic barrier and trap models \cite{Dyre1988, Bouchaud1992, Monthus1996, Diezemann1997, Monthus2003, Schrder2008}, elastic models \cite{Dyre2006, Vasin2022, Hasyim2024}, and the recently proposed Hyper-sphere model \cite{Railton2025}.
-Like many of these approaches, Randium builds on the idea of an intrinsic energy landscape put forward by Goldstein in 1969 \cite{Goldstein1969}.
+More theoretically founded approaches include kinetic constraint models (KMC) \cite{Lam2025}, spin-glass models \cite{Edwards1975, Sherrington1975, Derrida1980, Hopfield1982, Parisi1979, Nishikawa2020, Sherrington2025, Dahlberg2025}, energetic barrier and trap models \cite{Dyre1988, Bouchaud1992, Monthus1996, Diezemann1997, Monthus2003, Schrder2008, Scalliet2021}, elastic models \cite{Dyre2006, Vasin2022, Hasyim2024}, and the recently proposed Hyper-sphere model \cite{Railton2025}.
+Randium builds on the idea of an intrinsic energy landscape put forward by Goldstein in 1969 \cite{Goldstein1969}.
 In particular, the distinguishable-particle lattice (DPL) model by Lam and coworkers \cite{Zhang2017, Ong2024, Lee2025}, and the lattice-gas on a random energy landscape in three dimensions \cite{Pedersen2006} are closely related.
 Like Randium, these models are defined as particles on a lattice -- unlike Randium, dynamics are defined as particles moving into a void, like in the kids' toy \emph{15-Puzzle} \cite{Ratner1990}.
 The motivation for this dynamics is string-like motions seen in computational studies of atomic glass-formers \cite{Donati1998, Schroder2000}.
-Randium has no adjustable parameter associated with void concentration.
-In Randium, the swap of two particles is interpreted as a fundamental transition between local minima, which, for the atomic model, are string-like motions of tens of particles \cite{Vogel2004}.
-Thus, Randium can be viewed as more coarse-grained than the models of Refs.\ \cite{Pedersen2006, Zhang2017, Ong2024, Lee2025} allowing for a large dynamical range.
-Dynamical mobile regions of the DPL model are dictated by the locations of voids, in contrast, dynamical heterogeneity is an emergent phenomenon in Randium.
+Randium is unpretentious in the sense that it eliminates both the explicit kinetic constraints of KMC models and the void defects inherent to the DPL model.
+Randium is characterized by a single control parameter (temperature) which makes it an ideal candidate a minimal-model \cite{Niss2018} within isomorph theory \cite{Gnan2009, Gundermann2011, Schroder2014} and single-parameter aging \cite{Hecksher2015, Hecksher2024}.
+We leave such investigations to future work.